 High Performance Computing & Data Analysis

 MATLAB is offered free to any WVU researcher using the HPC clusters.
 A full list of data-analysis software and data visualization tools that ITS offers through HPC is available here.

-WVU Kuali Coeus (WVU+kc) is the electronic research administration tool the University uses for research compliance, submission of external funding proposals, administration of externally-funded awards and electronic funding notifications.
+Kuali Coeus (WVU+kc) is the electronic research administration tool the University uses for research compliance, submission of external and internal funding proposals, administration of externally-funded awards and to send electronic funding notifications.

 High Speed Internet